Managing agents

 The CloudBees SSH Build Agents Plugin version 2.0 and above supports agents running Microsoft Windows.
 There are some restrictions with connecting Microsoft Windows agents over SSH:

 • SSH server implementations on Microsoft Windows do not all behave the same when it comes to launching processes and managing the I/O streams from those processes.
-As a result not every SSH server implementation will work for launching Jenkins agents.
+As a result, not every SSH server implementation works for launching Jenkins agents.
 At the time of writing the recommended SSH server implementation is that provided the Cygwin project’s port of OpenSSH.

 The Microsoft port of OpenSSH does not work correctly for connecting Jenkins agents.
 The way I/O streams are forwarded causes the connection to be terminated early.
 The plugin will log a warning if the Microsoft port of OpenSSH is detected, but will attempt to connect regardless.